Accommodation

 Living in private rented accommodation

-If you are looking for more independence, you may prefer to find private rented accommodation.
+After the first year at University, most UK students live in private accommodation.
+If you are looking for a more independent lifestyle, you may prefer private rented accommodation.
 Most rental contracts are for a minimum of 12 months but it is possible to find shorter-term accommodation.

 There is a lot of competition to find private rented accommodation in Bristol.
 To give yourself the best chance of finding somewhere suitable to live, start looking as early as you can.
 If possible, we advise that you visit the UK when looking for accommodation.